Get ready for the lesbian Netflix shows you have to watch!

 And who can say no to our queer queen Sarah Paulson playing a lesbian?
 I sure as hell can’t.

-And to make it even better: famous lesbian celebrity Cynthia Nixon plays Gwendolyn; the woman Ratched falls in love with!
+To make it even better, famous lesbian celebrity Cynthia Nixon plays Gwendolyn, the woman Ratched falls in love with!

 Ratched tells the story of Mildred Ratched before she became the nurse we have all seen in One Flew Over the Cuckoos Nest.